An Efficient Algorithm for Permutation Iteration Using a Singly Linked List: Implementation technical details

 Full advantage is taken here of the observation made in Section~\ref{sec3bis}: only a single alteration is made to the list between two consecutive permutations.
 Consequently, the handle to the last element is used once, becoming immediately obsolete afterward, and no additional handle is needed until the next permutation is generated.

-A snippet of code written in Lisp is available at~\cite{baruchel}.
+A snippet of code written in Lisp is given in appendix~\ref{lisp} and is available online at~\cite{baruchel}.
 The function performs a single \texttt{cons} operation (at line 27) to create a handle pointing to the actual beginning of the list, as the initial node may be repositioned during the process.
 The two auxiliary mutually recursive functions are subsequently invoked with either four or five arguments, depending on the parity of the current length:

 \begin{itemize} \item the considered list \texttt{p}; \item the callback function \texttt{func}, to be applied to each generated permutation; \item the length of the sublist decreased by~2 (in order to match the size of the loops without changing its parity); \item a handle to the previous node (before \texttt{p}) called \texttt{prev}, which always exists, since even the first useful element of the list has a preceding (\texttt{NIL}) element from the initial \texttt{cons} at line~27; \item a handle (also called \texttt{handle}) to the beginning of the entire list. \end{itemize}